JungleGim/PyDash_App/README.md

 	- The intent of this class is to handle the display switching and various elements that go along with it.
 	- Future use also includes a class to handle global definitions like backlight PWM control
 	- The class itself tracks a list of all the available frames that contain different view information, the current frame displayed as a way of state handling, and also any functions related to switching views

+- Class: dash_settings
+	- found in the `dash_defines` library file
+	- The intent of this class is to handle any of the high-level like, core system level settings
+   	- Pretty sparse for now, but eventually will house any of the user-configurable settings like the backlight level, CAN base address, and others.

 - View switching
-	- This aspect of the app is currently in development
 	- The indended function is to handle any user inputs from the GPIO physical buttons.
 This primarily focuses on display switching but also includes things like how various elements on the current view respond to a button push.
-	- Initial attempts with this are handled in a "state machine" manner where the current view/frame being displayed dictates how the various button pushes are handled.
+	- Initial attempt with this is handled in a "state machine" manner where the current view/frame being displayed dictates how the various button pushes are handled.
 This was chosen because the various buttons may have different actions depending on the current view.
 	- A potential concern with this is that it can/could get rather large and honestly kind of gangly.
 I'm currently not sure what a best practice is for this type of thing and/or what a good approach would be.

 # Known bugs and bug fixes